sc-ventures/cloudbreak-documentation/docs/external-db.md

 ## Using an external database for cluster services

-Cloudbreak allows you to register an existing RDBMS instance to be used for a database for certain services.
+Cloudbreak allows you to register an existing RDBMS instance as an [external source](concepts.md#external-sources) to be used for a database for certain services.
 After you register the RDBMS with Cloudbreak, you can use it for multiple clusters.

 ### Supported databases